 I graduated Mount Ida College in 2005 with a Bachelor of Science Degree in Veterinary Technology.
 Shortly thereafter I passed the Veterinary Technician National Examination to become a Certified Veterinary Technician (CVT).
 In 2012, after an extremely rigorous application process, I passed the board examination to become a Veterinary Technician Specialist (VTS) with the Academy of Veterinary Technicians in Clinical Practice (AVTCP).
 My first passion was emergency medicine, and prior to teaching I worked full time at the Veterinary Emergency Center of Manchester for many years.
 The field of Veterinary Nursing is an extremely young profession, and I love introducing the students to this fascinating, evolving career.
 Students within the Veterinary Technology program have the unique opportunity to be an active participant in the evolution of their field.
 I feel my extensive clinical background helps my students actively relate to the content being learned.

 I love the outdoors, anything to do with being outside, and of course-the field of Veterinary Nursing!
 Along with my teaching responsibilities, I do extensive volunteer work with the New Hampshire Veterinary Technician Association and the Academy of Veterinary Technicians in Clinical Practice.
 In addition, I am affiliated with the National Association of Veterinary Technicians in America, the Veterinary Emergency and Critical Care Society, and the Association of Veterinary Technician Educators.
 My husband and I have two young children and I am actively involved with their schools and various sporting activities (football, soccer, and field hockey).
-My family also consists of "Odin Thomas" our Boxer dog, and "Willow", our new Akita puppy who is full of mischief and keeps everyone on their toes!
+My family also consists of "Willow" our lovable Akita, and "Remus Sebastian", our new Boxer puppy who is full of mischief and keeps everyone on their toes!